NeuroTechX/ntx_slack_archive/neurotechedu.md

  ><!channel>  hey y'all!
 Everything is good to go for the first set of meetings this week.
 Looking forward to moving this forward and creating open content!

+4/4/2017 4:48 PM

+ **sydneyneurotechx** :

+ >Hey sam_gregz  and francescacoo  I forgot to mention that the way I'd like to manage of the Project management is through Trello.
+You can get the link to the Google Drive through that